Please Wait a Moment

 Contact the Division

 The Paralegal Division was organized to serve the interests of the paralegal profession throughout the state.
+See Rules Governing the New Mexico Bar, specifically Rule 24-101.1.B(3) and 24-101.1 NMRA , creating a paralegal division of the State Bar and establishing membership qualifications.

-What is a Paralegal?
+What Is a Paralegal?

 Organization and Purpose

-The Paralegal Division of the State Bar of New Mexico was created by Supreme Court rule in 1995 to serve the needs of paralegals (formerly legal assistants) throughout the state, with the following specific goals:
+The Paralegal Division of the State Bar of New Mexico was created by Supreme Court rule in 1995 to serve the needs of paralegals, formerly legal assistants, throughout the state, with the following specific goals:

 • to encourage a high order of ethical and professional attainment;